 President

-Matt Brei is the president of Blanchard Consulting Group.
+Matt Brei is president at Blanchard Consulting Group.
 He has been a compensation consultant since 2000 and has been exclusively focused on the banking industry since 2002.
-Prior to founding Blanchard Consulting Group, Mr. Brei worked at Blanchard Chase, Amalfi Consulting and Clark Consulting.
-Mr. Brei started his career at Arthur Andersen.
+Prior to founding Blanchard Consulting Group, he worked at Amalfi Consulting, Clark Consulting, and Arthur Andersen.
 He serves in a lead role with his client engagements and focuses on identifying the unique compensation needs and concerns of each individual client.
-His areas of expertise encompass multiple disciplines within executive, director and staff compensation.
-Mr. Brei frequently speaks at banking conferences on various topics and has written a number of published articles within banking specific publications.
+Mr. Brei’s areas of expertise encompass multiple disciplines within executive, director, and staff compensation.
+Mr. Brei frequently speaks at banking conferences on various compensation related topics and has written a number of published articles within banking specific publications.

 WRITTEN BY